 Old problems and modern solutions

 The club grows year after year.
-In 2018 there are more than 350 members on the list.
-However, among them, there are only nine pilots, who skilled enough to fly on DC-3.
+In 2018 there were more than 350 members on the list.
+However, among them, there are only nine pilots, who are skilled enough to fly on DC-3.
 Tómas Helgason was among them until 2013 when he lost his pilot license due to medical reasons.
 That year he was 52 years old and he was the youngest pilot of the club.
 The average age of other pilots is around 70.
 They all are former pilots from different Icelandic airlines.
 The majority from Icelandair, but also from Flugfélag Íslands (Air Iceland Connect), Loftleiðir, Íslandsflug, Air Atlanta Icelandic and others.

 “When we need to fly the plane to somewhere in Iceland and I must find pilots, it is the question: who is available now.
 I start to call and see who is available, and, of course, who flew last time.
-Then, at first, I approach someone else, who was not flying.
+Then, at first, I approached someone else, who was not flying.
 I try to spread out flight hours between pilots.
-Sometimes it ends on the same people because they are the only who available.
+Sometimes it ends with the same people because they are the only ones available.
 This is obviously a threat, we have been looking into it.
 We had plans to train pilots and mechanics on the plane a few years back, but this is a question about money to train pilots on the plane”, – Tómas Helgason said.

-The most difficult part, Helgason told, is to maintaining knowledge of the mechanics: how to fix the DC-3 and keep it up and running.
-Meanwhile, the core of the club is getting older, the knowledge of the plane and its components is fading away.
-Younger people, Helgason said there are a lot of them, who want to join the club, cannot learn all these features from the books only, they will have to do it with their hands and hours of practice on real aircraft.
+The most difficult part, Helgason told, is to maintain knowledge of the mechanics: how to fix the DC-3 and keep it up and running.
+Meanwhile, the core of the club is getting older, and the knowledge of the plane and its components is fading away.
+Younger people, Helgason said there are a lot of them, who want to join the club, but cannot learn all these features from the books only, they will have to do it with their hands and hours of practice on real aircraft.

 „The simulator was available for training this spring.
 I have gone there and tried the simulator myself.
 It is quite realistic.
 Our friends from other DC-3 clubs in Nordic countries started to use it and gave a good reply.
-We are planning to go with our pilots there next spring, early spring, and to brush up their skills on emergency procedures, which you cannot train in the real plane.
+We are planning to go with our pilots there next spring, early spring, and to brush up their skills on emergency procedures, which you cannot train in a real plane.
 We need as well to train younger pilots, same as mechanics, to move the skills from older ones to younger ones and keep the plane flying”, – Tómas Helgason said.

 The budget for the DC-3